jp7677/dxvk-nvapi/README.md

 The 32bits version of this implementation has been briefly tested with the `Monster Hunter Official Benchmark` where it also yields a similar small gain in performance.

 Basic topology and system information (vendor ID, driver version etc) has been tested with `GPU Caps Viewer` and `GPU-Shark`.
+The game `Get Even`, which seem to verify the driver version during launch, starts fine with this implementation.

 ## Requirements